Table of Contents

 Both Hyperice and Theragun offer devices with the same purpose: to relieve muscle soreness and loosen up areas post or pre-workout.

-Theragun’s products do have more ergonomic handles, which can be more accessible when handling and operating.
-That being said, it is slightly pricier than Hyperice devices.
+I believe that Theragun’s products have more ergonomic handles, which can be more accessible when handling and operating.
+That being said, they’re slightly pricier than Hyperice devices.

 Related: View our full Theragun Review to learn more.

 Both companies offer easy-to-use products, but Hyperice’s massage devices include pressure sensors that Theragun devices don’t have.
 Specifically, the Hypervolt offers five different attachments for more targeted treatment.

 My final thoughts?
 Hyperice devices are slightly more affordable and come closer to a personalized massage treatment.